oiuhr/CarthagePackage/README.md

 # Carthage Package Example
+### Example
+You can find demo in CarthagePackageDemo in this repository.
 ### Usage
 1. Go to desired project folder and open Cartfile.
 You can run 'touch Cartfile' to create a new one
 2. Add package to package list